Beyond Frame-wise Tracking: A Trajectory-based Paradigm for Efficient Point Cloud Tracking: Related Work

-\textbf{Sequence Modeling for Motion.} Learning motion patterns from temporal sequences is a powerful way to incorporate long-term context.
-In the broader field of trajectory prediction, VectorNet\cite{vectornet} and LaneRCNN\cite{LaneRCNN} pioneered vectorized/rasterized scene representations with graph neural networks (GNNs) to encode dynamic interactions, enabling an end-to-end manner.
-GATraj\cite{cheng2023gatraj} further enhanced interaction modeling through graph attention mechanisms.
-The TNT\cite{tnt} and DenseTNT\cite{densetnt} frameworks decomposed prediction into hierarchical target selection and dense trajectory generation, significantly improving long-term rationality.
-In addition, generative models were used to perform trajectory prediction.
-For instance, variational autoencoders\cite{wu2024smart}, conditional variational autoencoders (CVAEs) \cite{trajectron}, and generative adversarial networks (GANs)\cite{gupta2018sgan}.
-Most of these methods follow a seq2seq structure and predict future trajectories using intermediate features of past trajectories.
-More recently, Transformer-based architectures have become the dominant approach due to their superior ability to model complex, long-range dependencies in sequential data.
-For instance, S2TNet\cite{s2tnet} demonstrated the power of Transformers for spatio-temporal interactions, while AgentFormer\cite{yuan2021agent} introduced agent-centric attention to effectively model the coherence of an individual's trajectory over time.
-CASPFormer\cite{CASPFormer} integrated causal spatial priors for socially compliant predictions.
-The proven success of these models in learning rich patterns from sparse positional sequences directly informs our approach.
+\textbf{Sequence Modeling for Motion.} Learning motion patterns from temporal sequences provides an effective way to model long-term context.
+In trajectory prediction, VectorNet~\cite{vectornet} and LaneRCNN~\cite{LaneRCNN} introduced vectorized and rasterized scene representations with graph neural networks to capture dynamic interactions.
+GATraj~\cite{cheng2023gatraj} further enhanced this through graph attention.
+TNT~\cite{tnt} and DenseTNT~\cite{densetnt} improved long-term reasoning via hierarchical goal selection and dense trajectory generation.
+Generative approaches such as VAEs~\cite{wu2024smart}, CVAEs~\cite{trajectron}, and GANs~\cite{gupta2018sgan} learned trajectory distributions in a probabilistic manner.
+Most of these methods adopt a sequence-to-sequence paradigm, predicting future motion from past trajectory features.
+Recently, Transformer-based architectures have become dominant due to their ability to model complex temporal dependencies, as demonstrated by S2TNet~\cite{s2tnet} for spatio-temporal interactions and AgentFormer~\cite{yuan2021agent} for agent-centric motion coherence, with CASPFormer~\cite{CASPFormer} introducing causal spatial priors for socially compliant forecasting.
+The success of these models in learning rich motion patterns from sparse positional sequences directly informs our approach.
 We are inspired from this powerful sequence modeling paradigm for the specific task of 3D SOT, designing a lightweight IMM module to learn motion continuity from an object's past trajectory.